Pickwell15/contact-book/README.md

 # contact-book
-A contact book made in python using an OOP approach with a goal of being user friendly and efficient
+A contact book made in Python using an OOP approach with a goal of being user friendly and efficient